-274. As to securities accounts that are not transferred to a solvent intermediary, a Contracting State should ensure that insolvency law provides means of promptly returning to account holders securities credited to their securities accounts and credit cash balances in such accounts.
+273.274.
+As to securities accounts that are not transferred to a solvent intermediary, a Contracting State should ensure that insolvency law provides means of promptly returning to account holders securities credited to their securities accounts and credit fundscash balances in such accounts.
 The law should provide for flexible solutions such as partial returns pending resolution of complex relationships and the potential for an insolvency administrator to claw back securities and funds to the extent returns were not justified or were made in error.
-Such solutions are necessary for ensuring that an account holder's rights are respected in an intermediary's insolvency proceeding, as under Articles 14(1) and 21(1), but are not alone sufficient for protecting the rights of account holders.
+EnsuringSuch solutions are necessary for ensuring that an account holder's rights are respected in an intermediary's insolvency proceeding, as under Articles 14(1) and 21(1), is a necessary but are not alone sufficient means offor protecting the rights of account holders.